7.03.12 Johnstown – Severe Weather and Emergency Response

 - If in a car and you approach a flooded area, turn around and go the other way.
 If your car stalls, abandon it immediately and climb to higher ground.

-- If storm drainage water is seeping under the apartment’s doors, place towels at the bottom of the door and call maintenance.
+- If storm drainage water is seeping under the home’s doors, place towels at the bottom of the door and notify the maintenance personnel on-call.

 - Maintain the weather radio.